Individual Health Insurance FAQs

-- Are Cigna plans less expensive than COBRA?
+- Are Cigna health plans less expensive than COBRA?

-It may be worthwhile to explore if a Cigna plan could be more cost effective than paying COBRA rates for your former plan.
-With an employment status change, you may become eligible to purchase a marketplace plan if your income has been affected.
-To find out how you can save with a Cigna plan, or get a price quote, call one of our licensed agents at 1.866.438.2446.
+It may be worthwhile to explore if a Cigna health plan may be more cost effective than paying COBRA rates for your former plan.
+With an employment status change, you may become eligible to purchase a Marketplace plan if your income has been affected.

-- How much does a Cigna plan cost?
+- How much does a Cigna health plan cost?

-Cigna plan costs vary by plan design, where you live, your age, the number of people in your family and their ages.
-It’s easy to get a personalized online quote from Cigna anytime—try our Plan E-Valuator to review and compare affordable plans based on your needs.
-You may be eligible for a federal premium tax credit or cost-sharing reductions to help you pay for health care costs.
-You can also call one of our licensed agents at 1.866.438.2446.
+Cigna plan costs vary by plan design, where you live, your age, the number of people in your family and their ages, and tobacco use, except in California and Maryland.
+You can get an online quote from Healthcare.gov.
+You may also be eligible for a federal premium tax credit or cost-sharing reductions to help you pay for health care costs.

 - Will my monthly premium change if I have a birthday that puts me into a different age category?

-Your monthly premium will automatically adjust the next open enrollment following a birthday.
+Your monthly premium will automatically adjust the next Open Enrollment Period following a birthday.

-If a dependent turns 26 during the plan year, he or she will be offered a Cigna plan at open enrollment and be removed from his or her parent’s policy.
-Learn more about the rules for dependent coverage in our health care reform FAQs.
+If a dependent child is no longer eligible for coverage during the plan year due to their age, they will be offered a Cigna health plan at the next Open Enrollment Period and will be removed from their parent’s health insurance plan.
+Learn more about the rules for dependent health coverage in our health care reform FAQs.

-- Who do I call if I have a question about my monthly premium?
+- What do I do if I have a question about my monthly premium?